 In the last two weeks I've been working on my new compact engine.
 I've added physically based rendering, GPU skinning, physics (with bullet), and a revamped material system; improved shadow quality and the exporter; dabbled in what seems to be beginnings of an editor; made several optimizations, and done a lot of cleaning.

 I set up a little test scene using a model by Andrew Maximov.
-It's a rough test since I haven't gotten around to assigning unique materials yet.
-It's using a single material.
+It's a rough test; I haven't gotten around to assigning unique materials yet.
+It's all using a single material.

 Here's the result!

 The engine is written in C++11 and uses OpenGL 4.1.

 Since I work on a Mac, OpenGL 4.1 is as high as I can go at this time.
 It's certainly not bad, but I'm looking forward to using newer features like SSBOs.